Portugal is pure enchantment and music to my soul

 Its borders have remained the same since 1139 giving it the distinction of being the oldest nation-state in Europe.
 It remained a kingdom until 1910.
 Portuguese remains the official language in nine countries.
 I share these historical facts only to give you a sense of the rich and proud history that this country claims whether you are navigating its capital or one of the tiny, picture-perfect villages or visiting its coastline.
 Portugal shimmers with color whether it’s one of their markets, cafes, monasteries, castles or churches.

 Lisbon is the capital and most likely the first place you’ll touch down in Portugal.
+You can roam around using public transportation, or walk around if you prefer that.
+Alternatively, you can hire a car from the likes of StressFreeCarRental.com to take you around wherever you wish to go.
 Of course, hit the high points like the Belem Tower and the Jeronimo Monastery.
 Bring good walking shoes as Lisbon is built on seven hills.
 Your calf muscles may get a work out.
 It’s all worth it though to stroll through the historic districts.
 The views are awesome.
 Lisbon has a neat and inexpensive tram system so you can hope on board to get around.
 And then there are the tuk-tuks.
 They were originally made in Italy post World War II.
 The taxi drivers may give you a look but these nifty vehicles easily navigate Lisbon’s hills and suit the geography.
 Better yet, if you’ve got a good guide with a van, you can have the best of both worlds – ease of navigating the hills, recommendations for Lisbon’s must-sees and time on your own if you want to try a tuk-tuk.

 If you are fluent in Spanish that’s great, but don’t assume you’ll hear it spoken all the time.
 Remember Portuguese is the official language but lots of folks are fluent in English particularly the younger set.